 Capsid Cloaking: UPEC can protect themselves from antibody attack.

 Recent work suggests that the polysaccharides in UPEC’s capsid (outer layer) may ‘cloak’ the bacterial cell surface, obscuring it from recognition by host antibodies. .

-Antibody Shedding: The lectin (FimH) has 2 shapes, or ‘conformations’.
+Antibody Shedding: The lectin (FimH) has two shapes, or ‘conformations’.
 By switching the shape, attached antibodies become un-stuck!
-So, UPEC are able to ‘shake-off’ antibodies directed against these areas.
+So, UPEC can ‘shake-off’ antibodies directed against these areas.

 Even more bizarrely, many of the antibodies directed at the FimH seem to ‘lock’ it into a shape that has higher affinity for mannose, actually making it more likely to stick!
 [10,11]